Plain English AI Guide

 Example prompts

-Turn messy notes into a clear task list
+Turn messy notes into a clear action list

 How to customise: Replace [paste notes] with call notes, WhatsApp messages or meeting notes.